Join the Talking Toddlers webinar

 New research shows that young families with children under five could be a vital element for church growth.

 This new research was commissioned by HOPE Together, the Church of England, and the Evangelical Alliance to highlight the potential for sustained church growth if the church nurtures the faith of under-fives and their parents.
+Download a summary of the research here.

 Talking Toddlers research origins